May all beings be in peace

 Our modern astronomers have measured the length of the year as 365.2422 days.
 This converts to 365 days, 5 hours and 48 minutes.
 Now let's imagine that the Maya knew the length of the year with an error of only 1 minute.
 Suppose they thought the year was 365 days, 5 hours and 49 minutes long.

 Let's say they wanted to project 10 years into the future and exactly pinpoint the day that will include the moment of the winter solstice.
 (Yes, the winter solstice is a moment in time, not a whole day as some people incorrectly think.)
-When the Maya project out 10 years, their 1 minute per year error would accumulate into 10 minutes.
+When the Maya project out 10 years, their 1-minute per year error would accumulate into 10 minutes.
 But this would probably not be a problem since they only want to know the date that contains the moment of the winter solstice.
 Although they would be off by 10 minutes, they would probably still be on the correct date.
 Notice, however, that if the solstice turns out to be 5 minutes before midnight, they would incorrectly calculate it to be 5 minutes after midnight and they would therefore pick the wrong date.
 This effect will always be a minor concern, no matter how far they project, short or long, and no matter how precisely they know the year.
 But let's not worry about this and just continue.

-Now let consider projecting out 100 years.
+Now let's consider projecting out 100 years.
 In this case, the total error would grow to 100 minutes and again, this would probably still be okay since it is an error of less than 2 hours.
-But since the Long Count calendar was put into use at least 2,000 years ago, the error would grow to 2,000 minutes or more, which is longer than the length of the day.
-This means that they would for sure miss their target date.
+But since the Long Count calendar projects over 2,000 years into the future, the error would grow to 2,000 minutes or more, which is longer than the length of the day.
+This means that they would surely miss their target date.
 So we see that even an error of only 1 minute per year is too large!
+(The length of the day is 1440 minutes: 24 hours times 60 minutes per hour equals 1440 minutes.)

 Now that you see the general problem, let's bring in more precision.

-What we are doing is simply noting that our tolerance is a total error of one day for the entire 2,000 year period that started when the Long Count calendar was first put into use.
+What we are doing is simply noting that our tolerance is a total error of one day for the entire 2,000-year period that started when the Long Count calendar was first put into use.
 We do not want to be one day too late or one day too early.
 We want to hit the exact date that contains the moment of the winter solstice.

 To calculate our allowed error per year, all we need to do is divide 1 day by 2,000 years.
 If we want our answer in minutes, we should divide 1440 minutes by 2,000 years to get 0.7200 minutes per year.
 If we want our answer in seconds, we multiply this by 60 seconds per minute, which gives us: 43.20 seconds per year.
 I often round this to simply 45 seconds.

 When I first did this calculation, I was so amazed that I could hardly get it out of my mind.
 For days, I would find myself pausing to say to myself, “45 seconds!
-2012 points to the triple rebirth of the sun and the Maya had to know the length of the year to within 45 seconds!”
+2012 points to the triple rebirth of the sun and the Maya needed to know the length of the year to within 45 seconds!”

 (730,483.4 x 100) / 730,484.4 = 99.99986, which I round to 99.9999 percent.
 Wow!
 The Maya needed to know the length of the year to a very precise level!